 – I know myself extremely well.
 I know how to rein in some of my qualities and I actually do this.
 For example, my best qualities include my persistence, resourcefulness, and tendency to feel emotions strongly, but the flip side of persistence is that I’ve got a tendency to be obsessive.
 I’ve found through experience that putting some limits on my behavior solves the problem of obsessive thinking and overwhelming feelings.

 – I’ve realized I have some endearing qualities and that the thought that “People might be attracted to my smartness, but once they really get to know me, they won’t like me” is just a thought.
 Having a thought, doesn’t make it true.

 – All the the above happens naturally now.
 Cultivating positive emotions feels kinda just like showering and sleeping.

-– As you’ll see from above, I’m also SUPER open.
-Back when I was a new grad psychology PhD I was quite scared to reveal anything about myself (since it’s not really the done thing in psychology), but I seem to have found a niche of clients who like knowing a little bit about their psychology PhD and like knowing that it’s possible to still have some anxiety-related thoughts AND be happy AND be successful.
+Back when I was a new grad psychology PhD I was quite scared to reveal anything about myself (since it’s not really the done thing in psychology), but I seem to have found a niche of readers who like knowing a little bit about me and that it’s possible to still have some anxiety-related thoughts AND be happy AND be successful.